Rouhani: U.S. has lost opportunity to lift Iran sanctions amid coronavirus

-DUBAI (Reuters) - Iran’s president said on Wednesday that the United States had lost a historic opportunity to lift sanctions on his country over the coronavirus, while adding that the penalties had not hampered Tehran’s fight against the infection.
+DUBAI (Reuters) - Iran’s president said on Wednesday that, with the advent of the coronavirus, the United States had missed a historic opportunity to lift sanctions on his country, though the penalties had not hampered its fight against the infection.

-On Tuesday, U.S Secretary of State Mike Pompeo raised the possibility that Washington might consider easing sanctions on Iran and other nations to help fight the coronavirus, but gave no concrete sign it plans to do so.
+On Tuesday, U.S Secretary of State Mike Pompeo raised the possibility that Washington might consider easing sanctions on Iran and other nations to help fight the epidemic, but gave no concrete sign it plans to do so.

 “The United States lost the best opportunity to lift sanctions,” Hassan Rouhani said in a televised cabinet meeting.
 “It was a great opportunity for Americans to apologise ... and to lift the unjust and unfair sanctions on Iran.”

-The coronavirus has killed 2,898 people and infected a recorded 44,606 in Iran, making it the worst-hit country in the Middle East and prompting China and the United Nations to urge the United States to ease sanctions.
+The coronavirus has killed more than 3,000 people in Iran with confirmed infections close to 48,000, making it the worst-hit country in the Middle East and prompting China and the United Nations to urge the United States to ease sanctions.

 “Americans could have used this opportunity and told the Iranian nation that they are not against them,” Rouhani said.
 “Their hostility (towards Iranians) is obvious.”